afragen/the-events-calendar-pro-alarm/readme.txt

 Simple, just install The Events Calendar PRO Alarm and in the Settings page for The Events Calendar PRO add an Additional Field for Alarms.

+Now when you download and install the events `.ics` file on your calendar an alert before the event will sound.

 Development on [GitHub](https://github.com/afragen/the-events-calendar-pro-alarm).
 Pull requests are welcome.

 == Installation ==